jfriesne/audiomove/README.txt

-libogg        - Source code to libogg can be downloaded at http://www.xiph.org/downloads/ libvorbis     - Source code to libvorbis can be downloaded at http://www.xiph.org/downloads/ libFLAC       - Source code to libFLAC can be downloaded at http://flac.sourceforge.net/download.html AKRip.dll     - (Win32 build only) Source code to AKRip can be downloaded at http://akrip.sourceforge.net/
+libogg        - Source code to libogg can be downloaded at http://www.xiph.org/downloads/ libvorbis     - Source code to libvorbis can be downloaded at http://www.xiph.org/downloads/ libFLAC       - Source code to libFLAC can be downloaded at http://flac.sourceforge.net/download.html lame          - Source code to lame can be downloaded at https://lame.sourceforge.io mpg123        - Source code to mpg123 can be downloaded at https://www.mpg123.de AKRip.dll     - (Win32 build only) Source code to AKRip can be downloaded at http://akrip.sourceforge.net/